RDP1974/Delphi64RTL/Readme.md

 Contact me roberto.dellapasqua@live.com or www.dellapasqua.com

-The library is linked to visual c++ ucrt, so you need to install visual c++ latest redistributable
+The library is linked to visual c++ ucrt, so you need to install visual c++ runtime latest redistributable

 Thank you and best regards